Kfar Etzion: Massacre of 13-14 May 1948

-New Kfar Etzion (est. 1967)
+New Kfar Etzion (established 1967)

 In 1967 Israel occupied the West Bank in the Six-Day War.
 The Israeli cabinet decided to re-establish the settlement of Kfar Etzion despite receiving legal advice that establishing such settlements in occupied territory would be illegal under the Fourth Geneva Convention.
 A key figure identified with Kfar Etzion's reestablishment after 1967 is Hanan Porat, who lived on the kibbutz as a child prior to its destruction in 1948.

 Another figure involved in Kfar Etzion's resettlement is Elyashiv Knohl, a rabbi of the community whose father fought in the 1948 Arab–Israeli War and was captured during the war by the Jordanians.
 According to Knohl, Kfar Etzion's original settlers were socialists, and members of the kibbutz continue to channel their incomes to a joint account.

 In the 2013 Middle East cold snap a meter of snow fell on the Kfar Etzion area.